Live Video Streaming API: Top Benefits for Enterprise Business

 Most businesses are migrating to API-based workflows for online video.
 But why is that the case?
 As this article will show, APIs provide powerful tools for businesses.
 These tools can be used to streamline operations, save money and time, and build more powerful systems.
 To demonstrate, let’s look into three of the primary benefits of live video streaming APIs.

 1. Build and Deploy a Highly Scalable Live Streaming Solution

 Delivering professional, white-label, high-quality online video at scale presents a wide range of technical challenges.
 Many enterprises have hundreds or thousands of employees, partners, contractors, and customers.
 Uploading and deploying dozens of videos and multiple live streams every day presents technical challenges.

-According to Streaming Media, “The video workflow and distribution environment is incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”
+According to Streaming Media, “The video workflow and distribution environment are incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”

 A live video streaming API allows you to create custom workflows integrated with existing SSO systems, customer and partner interaction platforms, and other technical infrastructures.
 This eliminates technical bottlenecks in the system, mitigates risk, and allows you to customize video platforms for your hyper-specific use-case.

 Simultaneously, this API can deliver all your content via an existing top-tier CDN video platform.
 This ensures maximum video quality while minimizing buffering and startup failures.
-Using a professional online video platform with API access and CDN delivery ensures you can scale your streaming from one viewer to millions, seamlessly.
+Using a professional enterprise video platform with API access and CDN delivery ensures you can scale your streaming from one viewer to millions, seamlessly.